What is Crypto Law?

 September 12, 2021 (previously published in German on kryptorecht.xyz)

-Cryptocurrencies are primarily considered a rather than a legal subject.
+Cryptocurrencies are primarily considered a market phenomenon rather than a legal subject.
 'Crypto law' is unlikely to become an official legal field in which one could obtain a specialist attorney title anytime soon.
 However, that does not mean it does not exist.

 The following aims to outline some key areas that fall under the term 'crypto law.'
 This will also provide an overview of topics that will be covered in this blog in the future.